 Hillington Green Playground Replacement

-The Hillington Green playground is scheduled for replacement in 2020
+The Hillington Green playground replacement is complete!

 Two public meetings were held for the playground replacement at Hillington Green.
 Meeting attendees reviewed playground equipment age ranges, equipment features, play surfacing and location options.
 During the December 11th meeting, area residents selected two potential equipment options for further review.
 Below are the two finalists and the preferred neighborhood option.